 As any long-time reader of this blog knows, I am an avid technologist.
 From an early age, I was coding, gaming (see this post for my personal gaming history), building computers, hacking electronic devices, etc… I’ve never been without a self-designed Internet homepage since 1997, and this blog has existed sporadically since 2002.
-After college I worked full-time as a web developer building applications, starting up startups, and generally being immersed in the geekiest of Internet culture (you may not know this, but according to YouTube I am a minor celebrity, because of a video of an origami castle I posted, which made approximately 13,000 people wonder if I was gay) .
+After college I worked full-time as a web developer building applications, starting up startups, and generally being immersed in the geekiest of Internet culture (you may not know this, but according to YouTube I am a minor celebrity, because of a random video of an origami castle I posted once).
 I’ve salivated after iPods, stood in line for iPhones, built applications for Facebook, and co-founded two tech startups.
 How much more techno-centric could my life get?

 In recent years, despite my love of all shiny code-filled things, I’ve had a nagging worry about the largely uncritical process by which society adopts new technologies, and this has surfaced on the blog occasionally: I’ve wondered about media consumption, questioned smartphones’ effects on our mental faculties, and even stopped checking Facebook.
 A few years ago, a friend told me about a book by Albert Borgmann which apparently called into question the fundamental operating pattern of technology.
 I was intrigued, and not a bit offended by the very idea of this, so I ordered Technology and the Character of Contemporary Life (TCCL).
 It was my first foray into the philosophy of technology, and it profoundly changed the way I think about technology and technological devices.